Oomnitza/oomnitza-connector/README.md

-#### * Python2 Deprecation Notice:
+#### * Experimental/Beta version of Oomnitza Connector:
-Since version **2.1.0** the connector is migrated to the python3.8 codebase.

-The further maintenance, support and development of the python2 based version is NOT planned.

-Please make sure you have converted ALL custom converters and filters to py3 syntax before upgrading the connector to the 2.1.0 or above.
+This is a Beta version of the Oomnitza Connector

+It has been updated and tested with Python version 3.11.7.

 # Local connector
 Oomnitza’s local connector, built using Python, is a single application that pulls data from multiple vendor applications and pushes data into your Oomnitza instance.